tom--/data-mapper/README.md

 - AR models
 - Domain model storage classes

-decouples things that really don't want to be coupled at all if you can avoid it.
+decouples things that really don't want to be coupled at all, if you can avoid it.

-The extra burden adopting the data mapping approach and writing all these classes is not very much.
-In larger systems its insignificant.
-This isn't the hard part.
+In terms of writing code, the extra burden of adopting the data mapping approach is not very much.
+In larger systems its really insignificant.
+That's not the hard part.

 What's hard is designing the domain objects.
 They are your internal standards, the spec that everyone else has to conform to.
+The biz-logic and database can vary at low cost if the domain object classes are relatively stable.
+Adding a few fields over time won't hurt but restructuring the app data among the domain objects will.

-But at the start of a project it can be hard to know what the domain objects should be or their details.
+At the start of a project it can be hard to know much of what the domain objects should be.
+But you want to get it right early.
+This is the hard part.

 ### The example app: users rating movies